odpi/egeria-docs/site/docs/getting-started/dojo/egeria-dojo-day-1-3-3-3-kubernetes-and-labs.md

 First, go to you Docker Desktop and shutdown all of your docker containers that were started by docker-compose (your laptop will thank you for that.)

-Now go to the [Lab Infrastructure tutorial](/egeria-docs/education/tutorials/lab-infrastructure-guide) and follow the instructions for setting up the lab environment using Kubernetes.
+Now go to the [Open Metadata Labs](/egeria-docs/education/open-metadata-labs/overview) and follow the instructions for setting up the lab environment using Kubernetes.

-Once it is running, go to the [Open Metadata Labs](/egeria-docs/education/open-metadata-labs) instructions to start the first lab notebook.
+Once it is running, go to the instructions to start the first lab notebook.

 ![First Lab Notebook](/egeria-docs/education/tutorials/jupyter-tutorial/jupyter-notebook-browser-window.png)